What is an Operating Agreement?

 - The state's default rules regarding LLC operations are very general and may not be optimal for the management of your specific business.

 - An operating agreement helps protect the LLC owners from being personally liable for the debts of the LLC-the main reason why you create a separate legal entity in the first place.

 - An operating agreement provides a clear set of rules for how each of the owners should behave.
-Having these rules written down and in one document makes it less likely that verbal agreements will could be misconstrued over time if a dispute arises between the LLC's owners.
+Having these rules written down and in one document makes it less likely that verbal agreements will be misconstrued over time if a dispute arises between the LLC's owners.

 - Finally, the operating agreement can outline how future disputes will be resolved (albeit through good faith negotiations, mediation, arbitration, and/or litigation).
 If dispute resolution is structured properly in an operating agreement, it could decrease the possibility of a messy business divorce.

 Most operating agreements will cover the following topics

 - The LLC's registered agent/registered address

 - Whether the LLC is managed by a manager ("manager managed") or by all of its members ("member managed")

 - Ownership percentages

 - Powers and duties of members and managers